OpenE2140/OpenE2140/README.md

 ## Contributing

 At the moment, we're looking for these people:
-- an artist (mostly for new UI stuff)
-- video editor (for occasional preview videos)
+- video editor (for occasional preview videos like the ones above)

 Contact us over at [OpenRA's Discord server](https://discord.openra.net/).